grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 ---
 layout: post
-title: "Azure Arc-enabled Kubernetes - Part 2: Kubernetes Resources"
+title: "Azure Arc-enabled Kubernetes - Part 2: Cluster Resources"
 categories: [Arc for Kubernetes]
 ---
 This article will explore Kubernetes resources for an Arc-enabled cluster.